volodya-renderberg/shape_keys_to_rig/README.md

 - The created Shape Key will have a driver that will take into account the distance between the bones (Target-1 and Target-2).
   - while reducing the distance (to **"ON distance"**) - Shape Key will be enabled.
   - with increasing distance (to **"OFF distance"**) - Shape Key will be disabled.

+## In-between Shape keys tool.

+One Shape Key may not be enough.<br/>
+One Shape Key may be well suited for the final form, but poorly suited for intermediate positions.

+To solve this problem, as well as for other cases when it is necessary to create non-linear deformations (e.g. sliding), in-between forms are used.

+The panel for this purpose is located in the **Property editor**.

+#### Creating an in-between form:

+- To create an in-between Shape key, you need to set the rig to the position for which the in-between form is required.
+  - In our example, we will be bend about 90 degrees in the elbow.

+- Then it is necessary to select the Shape key for which the in-between form is created.
+  - **It matters** the Shape key for which side to choose, **left** or **right**.
+  - The designation of the side must match the designation of the side in the field **"Mirror"** and you must choose the side "from mirror".
+  - Only in this case in-between Shape keys will be created for both the right and left sides.

+- Then click on the button **"ADD In-between for active"**.